-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Lipid Metabolism, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Lipid Metabolism, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Heart Valve Prosthesis, Thrombolytic Therapy, Morbidity, Live Birth, Fibrinolytic Agents, Thrombosis, Fetus, Heart Valve Diseases, Cardiac Surgical Procedures, Fetal Mortality, Tissue Plasminogen Activator, Heart Valves, Hemorrhage, Pregnancy, Echocardiography